2022 Kazakhstan Cup

-The 2022 Kazakhstan Cup (known as the OLIMPBET Kazakhstan Cup for sponsorship reasons) is the 30th season of the Kazakhstan Cup, the annual nationwide football cup competition of Kazakhstan since the independence of the country.
-The winners will qualify for the 2023–24 UEFA Europa Conference League second qualifying round.
-FC Kairat are the defending champions, having beaten FC Shakhter Karagandy in the previous final.
+The 2022 Kazakhstan Cup (known as the OLIMPBET Kazakhstan Cup for sponsorship reasons) was the 30th season of the Kazakhstan Cup, the annual nationwide football cup competition of Kazakhstan since the independence of the country.
+The winners qualified for the 2023–24 UEFA Europa Conference League second qualifying round.
+FC Kairat were the defending champions, having beaten FC Shakhter Karagandy in the previous final.

 Participating clubs

 The following teams entered the competition:

 Format and schedule

 Preliminary rounds

 Nine Kazakhstan First League clubs and seven Kazakhstan Second League clubs competed for two entries in the group stage.